In 2006, Lacey Phillips

 Federal authorities investigated the collapse of Fremont and ultimately indicted Bowling on charges of submitting bogus information to secure $1.7 million in loans that resulted in $434,000 in losses.
 Bowling was sentenced to 51 months in prison.

-Phillips and Lacey were indicted in 2011 on charges of conspiring to defraud Fremont and making a false statement to defraud the bank.
+Phillips and Hall were indicted in 2011 on charges of conspiring to defraud Fremont and making a false statement to defraud the bank.

 They were convicted in September 2011 after the trial judge refused to allow them to present evidence that Bowling told them that Phillips should be the only loan applicant and that the combined income of both Phillips and Hall should be put on the loan application.
 Bowling told them this was proper because the bank was asking for the total income from which the loan would be repaid, not just Phillips’ income.